timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 ## "Yes, but what _is_ a reversal?"

-Reversed cards in a reading are a result of blind shuffling.
+In tangible terms, reversed cards in a reading are a result of blind shuffling.

 Rather than just a upright/reversed binary, reversals gesture to a spectrum of interpretive meanings for each card.
 A reversal can indicate the energy of the card is blocked, turned inwards, early or late in its appearance, or manifesting in a more challenging or "shadow" form.